 It is our teaching to instill and maintain the Tenets of Martial Arts in each of our students being: Courtesy, Integrity, Perseverance, Self-Control, and Indomitable Spirit.

-As a Hapkidoist, it is our mission to always strive to become a better martial artist and a better person.
+As a Hapkidoist, it is our mission to always strive to become a better martial artist and a better person of faith.
 Hapkido can translate "way of coordinated power", which relates to our fundamental learning of the art itself.
 However, the same words in Korean can also translate to "way of harmonious spirit" signifying that Hapkido is more than just learning martial techniques; it is about development as a person in character and lives in everything we do as a way of living.

 Hapkido was founded by Choi Yong-Sool according to the Korean Hapkido Federation.